Holzerauto/Starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: having the right tool for the job
+      - title: Having the right tool for the job
         tagline: ''
         subtitle: This is the item subtitle
         text: ''